 Overall lack of suitability

-You have searched bmj.com, and/or PubMed/Google Scholar or other databases, and have found that the BMJ never/very rarely publishes research on this topic.
+You have searched thebmj.com, and/or PubMed/Google Scholar or other databases, and have found that The BMJ never/very rarely publishes research on this topic.

-- physiological, pharmacological, sociological or other studies conducted with healthy volunteers rather than with patients/whoever the research question is really aimed at
+- Physiological, pharmacological, sociological or other studies conducted with healthy volunteers rather than with patients/whoever the research question is really aimed at; and

-- research questions in laboratory, animal, and volunteer studies are too preliminary for most BMJ readers
+- Research questions in laboratory, animal, and volunteer studies are too preliminary for most readers of The BMJ.

-Types of research the BMJ does not usually publish (even if well conducted) owing to lack of usefulness to BMJ readers
+Types of research The BMJ does not usually publish (even if well conducted) owing to lack of usefulness to readers

-- placebo controlled trials of drugs or devices: these are usually much less useful to BMJ readers than trials comparing new interventions/regimens head to head against current best practice/intervention
+Placebo controlled trials of drugs or devices: these are usually much less useful to readers of the journal than trials comparing new interventions/regimens head to head against current best practice/intervention; and

 Insufficiently important or clear research question